Alisu/opensmalltalk-vm-1/README.md

 Visual Studio Code (VS Code) offers integrated support for debugging tools.
 For using gdb (or lldb) in our project it is 1st recommended to download:

--the extension for c/c++ in VS Code.
+- the extension for c/c++ in VS Code.
--a debugger (gdb for example), optionnal add the debugger to your path variable
+- a debugger (gdb for example), optionnal add the debugger to your path variable

 Steps:

--Open your project as a workspace in VS Code.
+- Open your project as a workspace in VS Code.
--In the menu bar (top bar) choose Debug>>Add configuration.
+- In the menu bar (top bar) choose Debug>>Add configuration.
--It will generate a .vscode folder in your workspace with a launch.json file.
+- It will generate a .vscode folder in your workspace with a launch.json file.
--The content of the launch.json file is:
+- The content of the launch.json file is:
 ```{
     "version": "0.2.0",
     "configurations": [